FoxP/dRAW/README.md

 ## About
 Easily search and remove orphan RAW files that don't have corresponding / matching JPG in same directory, and vice versa.
+Useful if you shoot RAW+JPG with your DSLR, review and delete the JPG, then want to delete the RAW counterparts.

 ![](dRAW/resources/pictures/demo_1.PNG)